 - Your child’s bedroom is strictly off limits

 10 – 15 = Strong Likelihood

 Adolescent Growth is committed to excellence and is a preferred provider with most medical insurance companies.
-We are also accredited by the Joint Commission.
-Please read more about the services we offer by clicking the links below.
+We are accredited by the Joint Commission.

 If you are interested in getting help, please call our compassionate admissions team at 888-948-9998.